Skip to main content

 It is quite straight forward to create a monitor for the too long periods (Value based search on Temperature>120 for at least 25 minutes), but it is not for the too short periods.

-A way to solve both cases at the same time is to utilize create context items for all sterilization processes.
-These context items will show which periods where too long or too short and can be displayed as a table on the dashboard.
+A way to solve both cases at the same time is to utilize context items for all sterilization processes.
+These context items will show which periods were too long or too short and can be displayed as a table on the dashboard.

 This can be done by doing the following steps: